Saturday 3rd 9:30 – 4pm & Sunday 4th June 9:30 – 4pm

 This weekend will be a fantastic opportunity for Ashtanga practitioners to deepen their understanding of anatomy with the wonderful Stu Girling.

 Each day will begin with Mysore-style Ashtanga yoga with Joey Miles from 9:30am – 11:30pm (student must be familiar with this style of practice).
-After a break for lunch, Stu will lead an anatomy session between 13:00 – 16:00.
+After a break for lunch, viagra order Stu will lead an anatomy session between 13:00 – 16:00.

 The afternoon anatomy workshops will introduce anatomical concepts in an accessible and fun way and will be practically based.
 This will allow you to discover those muscles and areas of the body that are restricting you and demonstrate ways that you can work on those areas with more specificity.